fd4s/fs2-kafka/docs/src/main/mdoc/producers.md

 ### Default Settings

-The following Java Kafka producer properties are overridden by default.

-- `max.retries` is set to `0`, to avoid the risk of records being produced out-of-order.
-If we don't need to produce records in-order, then this can be set to some positive integer value.
-An alternative is to enable retries and use `withMaxInFlightRequestsPerConnection(1)` or `withEnableIdempotence(true)`.
-The blog post [Does Kafka really guarantee the order of messages?](https://blog.softwaremill.com/does-kafka-really-guarantee-the-order-of-messages-3ca849fd19d2) provides more detail on this topic.

 The following settings are specific to the library.

 - `withCloseTimeout` controls the timeout when waiting for producer shutdown.
 Default is 60 seconds.